 Jonathan Swift’s Gulliver’s Travels was first published in 1726.
 Published in 1776, The Adventures of Captain Gulliver is an enchanting chapbook adaptation of the story.

 The popularity of Gulliver's Travels

 Within the first couple of weeks of being published, Gulliver’s Travels was already being read by adults and children alikeSwift’s winning combination of adventure, fantasy and social satire had a wide appeal.
 In a letter sent to Swift on 17 November 1726, John Gay reported on the book’s generation-spanning success:

 ‘From the highest to the lowest it is universally read, from the cabinet council to the nursery’.

 Why is this book so small?

-Though Gulliver’s Travels is frequently read in its entirety by children, this pocket-sized pamphlet is an early example of how the novel could be abridged and adapted for young readers.
-Not only does it include eye-catching woodcut illustrations, but it also omits Gulliver’s voyages to Laputa and Houyhnhnms Land in Parts 3 and 4, sections of the book in which Swift’s misanthropic commentary on humanity is most evident.
-This version of the story focusses on Gulliver’s adventures among the pint-sized Lilliputians and the giants of Brobdingnag.
+Gulliver’s Travels is frequently read in its entirety by children.
+However, this pocket-sized chapbook is an early example of how novels were abridged and adapted for young readers.
+Chapbooks were small booklets or pamphlets, which were cheap to make.
+Sometimes they were very small indeed, perhaps even half the size of this one.
+So how is this book different from the full version?
+Not only does it include eye-catching woodcut illustrations, but it also leaves out sections that are less exciting.
+For instance, it doesn't include Gulliver’s voyages to Laputa and Houyhnhnms Land in Parts 3 and 4.
+These sections of the book include Swift’s negative view on humanity, and are not particularly suitable for children.
+The shortened version of the story focusses more on Gulliver’s adventures among the pint-sized Lilliputians and the giants of Brobdingnag.